Vamshikrishnark/vcb/README.md

 1. Click **➕ New Case** to create a new test case
 2. Click **➕ Add Step** to add test steps
-3. Select step type from dropdown:
-   - **Copy File**: Choose source and destination files
-   - **Check Log File**: Specify log path, type, search text, and time range
-   - **Check Database Entry**: Configure table, columns, operators, and values
-4. Configure step delays if needed
+3. Configure each step:
+   - **Category**: Choose from General, Setup, Validation, Cleanup, Critical
+   - **Run Condition**: Set to Always, If Previous Passed, If Previous Failed, or Skip
+   - **Step Type**: Select Copy File, Check Log File, or Check Database Entry
+   - **Step Details**: Configure specific parameters for the step type
+   - **Step Delay**: Add wait time before executing the step (optional)
-5. Click **▶ Run** to execute the test case
+4. Click **▶ Run** to execute the test case

 ### Managing Test Cases